 - 6 stalks celery, cut into sticks

-- 6 tablespoons ranch dressing with no added sugar (I used Primal Kitchen brand)
+- 6 tablespoons ranch dressing with no added sugar (Homemade, Primal Kitchen brand, or Tessemae's)

 - Stir the baking powder together with the chili powder and the garlic powder.
-Sprinkle the mixture over the chicken wings, and stir to combine well.
+Sprinkle the mixture over the (fully or partially thawed) chicken wings, and stir to combine well.

 - Lightly mist your air fryer baking racks with the cooking spray.
 Spread the wings in a single layer on the racks.
 Mist the wings with the cooking spray.